-Travelling light, with nothing but your backpack, can be extremely liberating.
+How to travel with only a backpack: Travelling light can be extremely liberating.
 When you travel light, you’re often able to go off the beaten path and find some hidden gems that you wouldn’t otherwise find.
 However, most of us are prone to overpacking and it can be difficult to fit all of your clothing, supplies, and other materials in one bag.
 Luckily, with a little practice, you can master the art of packing light so a backpack is all you’ll need to get through almost any trip.
-Here are a few tips on traveling with just a backpack.

 Choose a reliable backpack

-There are many factors to consider when choosing the right backpack.
+If you are going to travel only with a backpack, There are many factors to consider when choosing the right one.
 Look for a backpack that’s as big as you need, but will also meet the size requirements for an airline carry-on.
 Comfort is an important factor, so consider a backpack with padded straps to reduce the strain on your shoulders, with straps that clasp together across your chest and comfy waist straps.
 These all help to manage the weight more effectively and help prevent injury.
 It’s important to take fit into consideration as well.
 Most manufacturers typically use torso length to determine sizing, so have a friend measure you before you shop.

 Organize your backpack

 Packing efficiently isn’t just about finding the right backpack.
 Organizing your backpack can save you time, space, and even stress when you’re on the road.
-Most backpacks have compartments or dividers that allow you to easily separate your clothing from toiletries and other items, making everything easier to find on the go.
+Most backpacks have compartments or dividers that allow you to easily separate your clothing from toiletries and other items.
+This makes everything easier to find on the go.
 If your backpack doesn’t have enough compartments consider a set of lightweight packing cubes.
 Not only will they help keep your items organized, they will also compress them in order to take up less space.
 Pack what you need most often, close to an opening or on the outside pocket and pack your bulkier items in the bottom.
-Leave some wiggle room for anything you might buy whilst travelling otherwise you end up carry another bag or two as well.
+Leave some wiggle room for anything you might buy, otherwise you end up carry another bag (or two) not only your backback.

 Be selective with what you pack